moeketsisegalo/inventory_app/README.md

 Note: This application uses a file named `inventory.txt` to store the inventory data.
 Make sure the file exists in the same directory as the `inventory.py` file.

+## Credits

+This Inventory App was developed as part of an educational project by Moeketsi Segalo under the guidance of HyperionDev.

+Feel free to explore the functionalities of the Inventory App and manage your shoe inventory efficiently!